uli-heller/uli-wsgen/README.md

 Our goal is to implement a replacement for `wsgen -wsdl` which is able to create wsdl files from interfaces instead of concrete implementations.
 At the moment, this is work in progress.
 There is now a working prototype, but it is quite ugly at the moment.

+For third-party products we use, please see the corresponding section towards the end of this document!

 Project Structure
 -----------------